yamcs/yamcs/docs/server-manual/data-management/archive/command-history.rst

 * | **seqNum**
   | a sequence number provided by the originator.
 Each command originator is supposed to keep an independent sequence count for the commands it sends.
 * | **cmdName**
-  | the XTCE fully qualified name of the command.
+  | the fully qualified name of the command.
 * | **binary**
   | the binary packet contents.